 Regulation Core Documents

 The second pillar of a strong midwifery profession is Regulation of the activities and certification of the professionals.
-Here are the ICM Global Standards for Midwifery Regulation (2011).
+Here are the ICM Global Standards for Midwifery Regulation (2011) and ICM Regulation Toolkit.

 Regulation is a set of criteria and processes arising from the legislation that: